Is 4 A Factor Of 8

 Cryptography and Security

 As mentioned earlier, factors and prime numbers play a crucial role in cryptography and data security.
-But modern encryption algorithms, such as RSA, rely on the difficulty of factoring large numbers into their prime components.
+Modern encryption algorithms, such as RSA, rely on the difficulty of factoring large numbers into their prime components.
 The security of these algorithms depends on the fact that factoring large numbers is computationally intensive and time-consuming.

 Researchers are constantly working on developing more efficient algorithms for factoring large numbers, as well as exploring new cryptographic methods that are resistant to factorization attacks.
 The ongoing interplay between number theory and cryptography drives innovation in both fields and has significant implications for cybersecurity.